 So which one is the better choice for a professional photographer?
 We need more details to come to a conclusion.

-Before buying a photo editor you need to be sure it will work on your device.
+Before choosing your photo editing software you need to be sure it will work on your device.
 If you’re a Mac user, you have no problem choosing either Affinity Photo or Pixelmator Pro.
 But if you’re using a Windows system or an iPad, you can only choose Affinity Photo.
 It works with macOS 10.9 or later, Windows 7 or later, and iPad Air 2 or above with iOS 12 or above.

 AFFINITY PHOTO Workflow Video Course